JGI/Tom Grill/Getty Images

 Day 2: Examine exemptions

-Today we start slashing your tax bill by claiming exemptions, dependents and a wide variety of adjustments to income.
-And this is all done on the first page of your Form 1040 or Form 1040A tax return.
+Today we focus on claiming exemptions, dependents and a wide variety of adjustments to income.

-First, your exemptions: On your 2014 return, you get to take $3,950 off the top for each person you claim as an exemption.
-That's generally a pretty easy determination: you, your spouse and any dependents, which generally means your kids.
-But did you care for a parent, even one who didn't live in your home?
-You may be able to claim an exemption for that person, too.
+First, your exemptions: On your 2016 return, you can take $4,050 off the top for each person you claim as an exemption.
+That's generally you, your spouse and any dependents, which usually means your kids.
+But if you cared for a parent, even one who didn't live in your home, you may be able to claim an exemption for that person, too.

-Next, there are some expenses eligible taxpayers can claim directly on the 1040 or, to a lesser degree, the 1040A.
-These are known as adjustments to income or above-the-line deductions and include, to name just a few, certain IRA contributions, student loan interest, alimony payments or moving costs.
+Next, there are some expenses eligible taxpayers can claim directly on the Form 1040 tax return or, to a lesser degree, the 1040A.
+These are known as adjustments to income or above-the-line deductions and include -- to name just a few -- certain IRA contributions, student loan interest, alimony payments and moving costs.

 Take a few minutes to check out the complete income adjustments list, and note which ones apply to you.
 That's it.
 You're done for today.